Rayin-saber/yinrui.github.io/_pages/about.md

 - [Aug.2022] Xiaohan Li joined our lab as research graduate student, welcome!
 - [Jul.2022] Peiyi Zheng joined our lab as research intern, welcome!
 - [Jun.2022] Two Ph.D. students Biao Ye and Changyu Yin joined our lab, welcome!
-- [Jun.2022] Jin Wang joined our lab as research intern, welcome!
 - [Jun.2022] Our paper “A framework for predicting variable-length epitopes of human-adapted viruses using machine learning methods" was accepted by Briefings in Bioinformatics.
 - [May.2022] Fan Zhao joined our lab as research assistant, welcome!
 - [May.2022] I was appointed as guest editor for Research Topic: Computational Methods to Analyze RNA Data for Human Diseases in the journal of Frontiers In Genetics.